 condemned by a rolling stock inspector who fell through its rotten roof.

 Park's buffet, prior to the building of the current facility.
-It then served for a time as the Carriage Shop.
-Its roof is now leaking again,
+It then served for a time as the Carriage Shop at Horsted Keynes.
+With its roof leaking again,

 Return to Bluebell Home Page,